rjsf-team/react-jsonschema-form/README.md

 Be warned that this is an expensive strategy, with possibly strong impact on performances.

 To disable validation entirely, you can set Form's `noValidate` prop to `true`.

+### HTML5 Validation

+By default, required field errors will cause the browser to display its standard HTML5 `required` attribute error messages and prevent form submission.
+If you would like to turn this off, you can set Form's `noHtml5Validate` prop to `true`, which will set `noValidate` on the `form` element.

 ### Custom validation